ricardo-perezo/Team.UI.Standards/vanillajs/README.md

 request.send();
 ```
-As you can see it's just about know the parts of the request and what is needed to refactorize, for post it' can be hadled by a form but if it's needed make something by js:
+As you can see it's just about know the parts of the request and what is needed to refactorize, for post it' can be hadled by a form but if it's needed make something by js.
 ```js
 //Jquery
 $.ajax({